lee-joanne/rageit/README.md

 - JavaScript Validation (JSHint):

 Only error shown is that imageValidation is an unused variable because this function is called in the HTML instead of the script file.
+This function is called in create_post.html and update_post.html templates.

 <details>
 <summary>Screenshot of JavaScript validation</summary>